code4romania/monitorizare-vot-ong/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `ng serve --environment=qa` or `npm run start-qa` for a dev server with configs for QA.
-Run `ng serve --environment=prod` or `npm run start-prod` for a dev server with configs for Prod.
-If you also have the backend app running locally, you can run `ng serve --environment=local` or `npm run start-local` for a dev server with configs for local backend.
+- `ng serve --environment=qa` or `npm run start-qa` for a dev server with configs for QA.
+- `ng serve --environment=prod` or `npm run start-prod` for a dev server with configs for Prod
+- `ng serve --environment=local` or `npm run start-local` for a dev server with configs for local backend.

 ### Code scaffolding